 One-hundred youth from the New York Metropolitan area, ages 11 to 18, will be selected to participate in the 12th year of this uniquely designed pre-college black studies program at the Schomburg Center/NYPL.
 The Saturday sessions run from 10 am to 3 pm and are designed with an inquiry-based and project-based approach to teaching about black American history and the global black experience.
 Weekly, the Junior Scholars attend college-style lectures and presentations, engage in dialogue with adult scholars, participate in guided peer group discussions and activities, generate individual research projects and portfolios, and create collaborative media and arts projects that grow from their intensive study based on the Schomburg’s vast collections, exhibitions, and educational resources.
 Through this process, it is expected that Junior Scholars will increase their historical literacy, expand their knowledge of who they are as intellectual, social, cultural and artistic beings, embrace their legacy as African-American citizens, and learn of the lands and cultures of their prolific and trailblazing ancestors.
-The program begins on October 26, 2013 and ends on May 17, 2014 with the annual Youth Summit.
+The program begins on October 26, 2013 and culminates on May 10, 2014 with the annual Youth Summit.

 THIS PROGRAM IS FREE!